 ) and social science fiction.
 The former uses technology as a means to an end, merely a backdrop that allows The Captain

 to fight for Justice™ with a Stun Ray

 against the evil aliens and have space sex

 with the Green-Skinned Space Babe

 , instead of having to have him use a boring, ordinary gun and have boring, ordinary sex, with the boring, ordinary-skinned Earth babe.
-In the latter, the science is used as a means of exploring characters and the social/psychological effects of the new technology.
+In the latter, the technology is used as a means of exploring characters and it's social/psychological effects.
 Of course, it is entirely possible to have an action packed adventure story with deep social commentary.
-In both schools of soft science fiction, it usually doesn't matter whether the technology used is actually plausible or not, and there is little to no explanation as to how the technology would actually work.
+In both schools of soft science fiction, it usually doesn't matter whether the technology used is actually plausible or not, and there is often little to no explanation as to how the technology would actually work.
 Otherwise, it may rely on such devices as Techno Babble

-to maintain a "science-y" atmosphere without the author actually having to use actual science.
+to maintain a "sci-fi" atmosphere without the author actually having to use detailed scientific principles.
 Because hard science fiction tends to focus more on scientific detail and soft science fiction focuses on well developed characters and/or adventure, there is a divide between certain sections of the fandom.
 This divide has been around since, essentially, the very beginning of the genre

 .
-However, "hard" and "soft" say nothing about quality or literary value, just the level of science used.
+However, "hard" and "soft" say nothing about quality or literary value, just the level of scientific detail and accuracy used.